neonevm/neon-evm.docs/devportal/testnet/connect_to_solana_via_proxy.md

 ## Option 1: Interaction with Solana Testnet via a proxy hosted on a remote virtual server

 **The network configuration:**
-  * Solana claster is accessed via a proxy hosted on a remote virtual server.
+  * Solana cluster is accessed via a proxy hosted on a remote virtual server.
   * Solana works in test mode and the proxy interacts with it through the EVM-loader.

 **Step 1.** Open your MetaMask wallet and in the upper-right corner, click the red apple view element.